Dirt Pudding Pop Recipe

 Add one gummy worm on top of that first layer of pudding.
 These worms were pretty big so I just stuck with one.
 Cut up the gummy worms or use smaller ones to add more worms to the pudding pops.

-I started each popsicle with a tiny layer of the cookies.
-Then I filled the holder half-way full with pudding.
-I added 1 gummy worm on top of that first layer of pudding.
-These worms were pretty big so I just stuck with one.
-I filled the rest of the holder with pudding and finished with another small layer of cookie crumbs.
-I wasn’t sure if the cookie crumbs on the bottom (top of the popsicle) would stay on but they did for the most part.
+Fill the rest of the mold with pudding and finish with another small layer of cookie crumbs.
+I wasn’t sure if the cookie crumbs on the bottom (top of the pudding pop – bottom of the mold) would stay on once the pops were frozen but they did for the most part.

-- Layer each popsicle mold with cookie crumbs, pudding, a gummy worm, pudding and cookie crumbs.
+- Layer each mold with cookie crumbs, pudding, a gummy worm, pudding and top with more cookie crumbs.